Jpja/XDP-Image-Archive/README.md

 ### Proof in Json ≠ Immutable

 In some cases the URL contains the file checksum.
 However, if this URL is extracted from a json file, this is itself not an immutable proof.
-Use the Timeline Tool to inspect to inspect an asset for onchain data.
+Use the Timeline Tool to inspect an asset for onchain data.

 * https://github.com/Jpja/XCP-Asset-Timeline